lifelandman/omUlette/README.md

 # omUlete
-A quick and easy, lightly-featured panda3d egg exporter blender plugin.
+A quick and easy, lightly-featured exporter for the .egg file format used by the Panda3D game engine/framework.
+Using this add-on does not require installation of Panda3D.

 ![image](https://user-images.githubusercontent.com/77763745/230818181-f3439022-67fb-4f12-aab9-eee694c8433d.png)

-## Instalation
+## Installation
 This plugin has no dependencies.
-Just install the zip-file included with the release like any other blender addon.
+Just install the zip-file included with the release like any other blender add-on.
-If you want to compile from source, just put ZABEE-main inside of a zip-file.
+If you want to compile from source, just put the send omUlete-main to a zip-file.

 ## Usage
-Once you have enabled the addon, just select "egg (panda3d)" from file-export.
+Once you have enabled the add-on, just select "egg (panda3d)" from file-export.
 Before exporting, be sure to adjust the imageDir variable. this should be the directory your textures will be in relative to the model directory as specified in your config file.
 All geometry will be exported.
-In the future, I might make it so this is more intellegent.
+In the future, I might make it so this is more intelligent.

-Multitexturing is not yet supported.
+Multi-texturing is not yet supported.
 The only texture applied to exported geometry is the first one specified per node-based material.

-#CollisionShapes and other custom-property enabled nodes
+##CollisionShapes and other custom-property enabled nodes
-omUlete now has support for exporting collision shapes, and I have plans to add support for at least sequence nodes. you can make an object and it's children a collision shape by adding a custom property with one of the following names (with any capitalization):
+omUlete now has support for exporting collision shapes, and I have plans to at least add support for sequence nodes in the future. you can make an object and it's children a collision shape by adding a custom property with one of the following names (with any capitalization):
 'collisionbox'
 'collisionplane'